mikemorcerf/job-post-maker-using-serpapi/README.md

 job_title = 'Lead software engineer contract'
 ```

 - `location`: `Optional parameter` Defines from where you want the search to originate.
 If several locations match the location requested, the most popular one will picked.
-[Download](https://serpapi.com/locations.json) a list of all supported locations.
+[Download](https://serpapi.com/locations.json) a list of all supported locations.<br>
 Value Examples:
 ```
 location = 'Sao Paulo,State of Sao Paulo,Brazil'